Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Accommodation, and getting there

-Chizumulu and Likoma Islands are one of the most hidden and well-preserved gems of the whole African continent.
+Chizumulu and Likoma Islands are some of the most hidden and well-preserved gems of the whole African continent.
 Set on the east side of Lake Malawi (Lake Nyasa), those unusual little paradise islands belong to the stunning country of Malawi, although technically sitting in Mozambican waters.

 Those waters are among the clearest you can find in a lake, anywhere in the world.
-Thriving with colorful fish, calm and friendly waters where to soak and let go of all the stress, while admiring the thousands of baobabs, standing out from the tall, yellow grass.
+Thriving with colorful fish, calm and friendly waters were to soak and let go of all the stress, while admiring the thousands of baobabs, standing out from the tall, yellow grass.

 Visiting Malawi?
 Find out literally everything you need to know with our